learn-co-curriculum/swift-constants-and-variables/README.md

 ### String Concatenation with `+`

-Swift allows for custom uses of certain operators, which means that the addition operator (`+`) has been overridden for use with string literals to serve as a "concatenation literal".
+Swift allows classes to declare how operators should behave on them.
+That means, for instance, the addition operator (`+`) can be used to join two strings together.
 For programmers with experience using Ruby or Python, this will feel very familiar:

 ```swift
 let message = greeting + flatiron